amadr-95/spring-boot-testing/README.md

 ## Overview

-Software Testing is a skill that you must fully grasp as a software engineer.
-It ensures that any code you write to production is more likely to contain less bugs.

-This course has covered the followings aspects:
+This course has covered the following aspects:

 - Unit Testing
 - Integration Testing